EnochPoon/Python-Course/public/lessons/lesson03.md

 -7 > 0 and 6 == 6 or "equal" == "equal"
 ```
 People are given two choices: the expression evaluates to one of:

 1. `-7 > 0 and (6 == 6 or "equal" == "equal")`, which evaluates to `False`
 2. `(-7 > 0 and 6 == 6) or "equal" == "equal"`, which evaluates to `True`

-Answer: the first choice.
+Answer: the <b>first</b> choice is the equivalent expression.
 Python's boolean expressions use the following rules:

 For any boolean expression `X`,
 - `False and X` will always evaluate to `False`, no matter if `X` evaluates to `True` or `False`.